A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: System Model - Bridge to MPCC–DLT Formulation

 \subsubsection{Case 2: Root-only fraction is too large (set $\alpha_0^\star=0$)}

 If $\alpha_0^\star<0$ under the Case 1 formulas, then the root cannot take any part of $\gamma$ (beyond its mandatory $f$) and hence, we set $\alpha_0^\star = 0$.
-The remaining load $\gamma$ is split across children with equal-finish among children:
+The remaining load $\gamma$ is split across children satisfying equal-finish among children.
+Thus,